MirisWisdom/Albumin/doc/album.md

 An album represents a YouTube (or local) video, along with the [tracks](./track.md) inside it.
 When [encoding](./encoding.md) an album, each track will be extracted from the respective video, and then encoded into the desired format.

-## Gunloader Records
+## Albumin Records

-Record files are plain text files for you to create and fill out with the bare minimum information that Gunloader needs:
+Record files are plain text files for you to create and fill out with the bare minimum information that Albumin needs:

 - album title
 - video source -- either a YouTube video or a local file